Elif Shafak: Fiction

 Shafak's first novel, Pinhan, was awarded the Rumi Prize in 1998, a Turkish literary prize.

 Shafak's 1999 novel Mahrem (The Gaze) was awarded "Best Novel" by the Turkish Authors' Association in 2000.

 Her next novel, Bit Palas (The Flea Palace, 2002), was shortlisted for The Independent Foreign Fiction Prize in 2005.
-After 22 years, in January 2024 Shafak was found guilty of plagiarism in her book Bit Palas.
+After 22 years, in January 2024 Shafak was found guilty of plagiarism in her book Bit Palas in Turkey.
 However, 130 prominent figures from the literary world came together to issue a statement emphasising that this was not a real case.
-Both Shafak and her publisher in Turkey have appealed the decision of the first court.
+Both Shafak and her publisher in Turkey have appealed the decision.

 Shafak released her first novel in English, The Saint of Incipient Insanities, in 2004.

 Her second novel in English, The Bastard of Istanbul, was long-listed for the Orange Prize.
 It addresses the Armenian genocide, which is denied by the Turkish government.
 Shafak was prosecuted in July 2006 on charges of "insulting Turkishness" (Article 301 of the Turkish Penal Code) for discussing the genocide in the novel.
 Had she been convicted, she would have faced a maximum prison sentence of three years.
 The Guardian commented that The Bastard of Istanbul may be the first Turkish novel to address the genocide.
 She was acquitted of these charges in September 2006 at the prosecutor's request.

 Shafak's novel The Forty Rules of Love (Aşk in Turkish) became a bestseller in Turkey upon its release; it sold more than 200,000 copies by 2009, surpassing a previous record of 120,000 copies set by Orhan Pamuk's The New Life (1994).
 In France, Shafak's novel was awarded a Prix ALEF* – Mention Spéciale Littérature Etrangère.
 It was also nominated for the 2012 International IMPAC Dublin Literary Award.
 In 2019, it was listed by the BBC as one of the 100 "most inspiring" novels and one of the "100 novels that shaped our world".

 Her 2012 novel Honour, which focuses on an honour killing, was nominated for the 2012 Man Asian Literary Prize and 2013 Women's Prize for Fiction, followed by The Architect's Apprentice, a historical fiction novel about a fictional apprentice to Mimar Sinan, in 2014.